 For example, crisp packets are made from a laminate of polypropylene and foil, developed to keep crisps fresh and crunchy by making the packet air tight.
 The material, which can be multi-layered, is difficult to recycle and slow to degrade.
 But people will of course continue to eat crisps so the packaging, unless manufactured using alternative materials, will carry on polluting our streets, countryside and sea.

 Adidas has taken a big green stride forward in its sustainability plan by making one million shoes from recycled plastic (retrieved from the ocean) and manufacturers such as Procter & Gamble are introducing recycled plastic to the bottles in their haircare range.

 Nearly a million plastic beverage bottles are sold every minute around the world.
 In 2015, Americans purchased about 346 bottles per person—111 billion plastic beverage bottles in total.
 Here in the UK, many coffee shops are encouraging customers to buy a reusable cup or pay less for a coffee if they supply their own cup from home.
+We all need to act on these UK sustainability issues.
 Isn’t it time we all woke up and smelled the coffee (and then reused the cup, of course)?

 Rainfall during summer could also come in the form of shorter, bigger downpours, due to climate change, causing an unusual situation where flooding and drought could exist at the same time.

 The Environment Agency has warned that England is facing water supply shortages by 2050 unless rapid action is taken to curb water use and wastage.
 The agency has said enough water to meet the needs of 20 million people is lost through leakage every day (approximately three billion litres of water).

 It is expected that population growth, unsustainable land use and the impact of climate change will add to supply pressures and so people are being urged by the agency to use sensible amounts of water at home and have a personal water target.